rsspdc/checklists/checklists/pipelines.md

 - [ ] The project has a suitable governance model
 	- [ ]  	🥉Bronze (easy): The governance model is clearly communicated
-	- [ ]  	🥈Silver (easy): Bronze Plus - Project has continuity planning in place
+	- [ ]  	🥈Silver (easy): Bronze Plus - Project has continuity planning in place (2 or more from)
 		- [ ] Source archived and/or mirrored to other platforms
 		- [ ] Public archives of key project governance documentation and plans for continuity of operations in the events such as the loss of key project infrastructure
 		- [ ] Plans of action in the event project admin(s) are no longer available
 	- [ ]  	🥇Gold (intermediate): Project has a governance model appropriate to its scale
 		- [ ]
-		- [ ] Project has clear and transparent processes.
+		- [ ] Project has clear and transparent processes
 	- [ ]  	🏆Platinum (Hard): Project has a track record of good governance and policy
 		- [ ]
 		- [ ] Learned from any mistakes and implemented policy changes as a result